d-hain/debian_i3_install/README.md

 # Debian install with i3wm

+# VERY OUTDATED - DOES NOT WORK AT ALL

 ## Things I install that are not in the install script

 - [Synology Drive Client](https://www.synology.com/en-id/support/download)